jpuka/mushi-identifier/README.md

 ### Model

 Mushi-identifier is based on a convolutional neural network (CNN).
 The image recognition task is defined as single-label multiclass classification, since the user is expected to submit only one mushroom species in each image.
-Due to a shortage of data, I'm using transfer learning with feature extraction.
-Once I have enough data, I will switch to fine-tuning to improve the performance.
+Due to a shortage of data, I'm training the first (baseline) model with transfer learning with feature extraction.
+If it seems like there is enough data, I will switch to fine-tuning to improve the performance.

 The base network is [MobileNetV2](https://arxiv.org/abs/1801.04381) pre-trained with ImageNet.
 I chose MobileNet, since it runs well on mobile devices, which are the target deployment platform.
 Furthermore, it is fast to train - I currently don't have any computing servers at my disposal so I am working with Google Colab GPUs.